cortexlabs/cortex/docs/miscellaneous/environments.md

 _WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

+_TL;DR: skip to the section below for some examples of using CLI environments_

 The `cortex` CLI can be used to deploy models locally and/or to any number of clusters.
 Environments are used to select which cluster to use for a `cortex` command.
 An environment contains the information required to connect to a cluster (e.g. AWS credentials and Cortex operator URL).

 By default, the CLI ships with a single environment named `local`.
 This is the default environment for all Cortex commands (other than `cortex cluster` commands), which means that APIs will be deployed locally by default.